tmm35/ctf-writeups/HackTheBox/Timelapse.md

 # Timelapse
 Timelapse is an easy machine from HackTheBox that starts with publicly accessible SMB shares and ends with abusing account permissions to pull the Administrator password from LAPS.

 As with any CTF from HackTheBox, I always start with a Nmap scan of the target.
-Before I do that though, I typically like to set the target IP to a variable first:
+Before I do that though, I set the target IP to a variable first:

 ```bash
 target=10.129.227.113
 ```
+I don't lways do this, sometimes it just helps me work through the box quicker so I don't always have to go and copy the IP.

 From there, I run the following Nmap command: